Multi-agent AI that actually runs

 Termination and loop-control logic

 Runaway agent loops are a real production failure mode in AutoGen.
-We set explicit is_termination_msg functions, max turn limits, and fallback conditions so every workflow has a defined exit path - whether the task completes successfully, hits a data error, or requires human intervention.
+We set explicit is_termination_msg functions, max turn limits, and fallback conditions so every workflow has a defined exit path - whether the task completes, hits a data error, or requires human intervention.

 Observability and conversation logging

 Every agent turn in AutoGen produces a structured message object.
-We instrument your deployment to capture and store those conversation histories, route them to your logging stack, and surface the metrics that matter - task completion rate, average turns per workflow, tool call failure rate - so you can see what the agents are actually doing.
+We capture and store those conversation histories, route them to your logging stack, and surface the metrics that matter - task completion rate, average turns per workflow, and tool call failure rate.

 Deployment and scheduling infrastructure

-Running AutoGen in production means moving beyond local Python execution.
-We containerize your agent workflows, wire them into your orchestration layer - whether that is Azure Container Apps, a job scheduler, or an event-driven trigger from your existing stack - and set up the retry and alerting logic your ops team needs to trust the system.
+Running AutoGen in production means moving beyond local Python.
+We containerize your agent workflows, wire them into your orchestration layer - Azure Container Apps, a job scheduler, or an event-driven trigger - and add the retry and alerting logic your ops team needs.

 How a Microsoft AutoGen engagement runs